cozygene/CONFINED/README.md

 Another common problem on OSX (Mac) is an error concerning "lgfortran" or "quadmath."
 Below, we list steps suggested by [The Coatless Professor](https://thecoatlessprofessor.com/programming/r-compiler-tools-for-rcpp-on-macos/).
 On that website, there are invaluable troubleshooting steps.
 Here, we will attempt to give the smallest number of required steps to take.
 Please visit the link for further details.
 ### R >= 3.5.x
 <details><summary>Instructions</summary>
-  Install the latest version of clang from CRAN <a href="https://cran.r-project.org/bin/macosx/tools/clang-6.0.0.pkg">here</a> and install gfortran from CRAN here <a href="https://cran.r-project.org/bin/macosx/tools/gfortran-6.1.pkg">here</a>.
+  Install the latest version of clang from CRAN <a href="https://cran.r-project.org/bin/macosx/tools/clang-6.0.0.pkg">here</a> and install gfortran from CRAN <a href="https://cran.r-project.org/bin/macosx/tools/gfortran-6.1.pkg">here</a>.

 Now, return to R and try installing *CONFINED* using:
 ```